HOW WE WORK

 -

-Jurors’ perceptions of counsel’s confidence, clarity, and demeanor shape credibility and persuasiveness—and, in a large field study, those evaluations significantly predicted which side won.
+Jurors’ perceptions of counsel’s confidence, clarity, and demeanor shape credibility and persuasiveness—and, in a large field study, those evaluations were significantly associated with which side won.
 (Wood et al., 2011; see also Frank & Morera, 2012; Diamond et al., 1996)

 Leadership & Client Trust